 - I'm trying to archive the works of the mysterious webcomic artist Ryan Armand.
 If you happen to have pages from the Socks comics, let me know!

-- Tiny web experiments: taxicab spheres, spectral pulse, hex gradients, positivity Plusle, spatial prisoner's dilemma
+- Tiny web experiments: spectral pulse, hex gradients, positivity Plusle, spatial prisoner's dilemma

 - Visualizing Advent of Code puzzles: 2018 day 23: Emergency Experimental Teleportation, 2019 day 3: Crossed Wires, 2019 day 6: Universal Orbit Map